nathanmarz/specter-wiki/List-of-Macros.md

 Returns any element found or `com.rpl.specter/NONE` if nothing selected.
 This is the most efficient of the various selection operations.
-This macro will attempt to do inline factoring and caching of the path, falling back to compiling the path on every invocation if it's not possible to factor/cache the path.
+This macro will do inline factoring and caching of the path.

 ```clojure
 => (select-any STAY :a)